Mind the gap: Challenges of deep learning approaches to Theory of Mind: Declarations

 \subsection{Funding}

-This research was supported by the European Regional Funds through the IT Academy Programme, the Estonian Research Council grants PSG728 and PRG1604 and the European Union’s Horizon 2020 research and innovation programme under grant agreement No 952060.
+This research was supported by the European Regional Funds through the IT Academy Programme, the Estonian Research Council grants PSG728 and PRG1604, the European Union’s Horizon 2020 research and innovation programme under grant agreement No 952060 (Trust AI), the Estonian Centre of Excellence in IT (EXCITE) project number TK148, and the project CardioStressCI (ERA-CVD-JTC2020-015) from the European Union's ERA-CVD Joint Transnational Call 2020.